kolomiichenko/gitlab-webhooker/README.md

   events: ['push', 'merge_request'], // Optional.
 Default: 'push'.
 Event list for track
   onEvent: function(json) { /* some js */ }, // Optional.
 Default: null.
 Call before exec command
   condition: function(json){ /* some logic */}, // Optional.
 Default null.
 Called to check weather to execute onEvent or not.
 Use the json from the gitlab request to check some logic.
+  onSuccess: function(json,err, stdout, stderr){ /* some logic */}, // Optional.
+Default null.
+Gets call after the command has been executed
   command: 'cd ~/myapp; ./deploy.sh', // Optional.
 Shell command when triggered
   exit: true, // Optional.
 Default: false. process.exit(0) after complete command (if you use Docker)
   logLevel: 'info' // set Loglevel trace, debug, info, warn, error